Zeex/samp-plugin-crashdetect/README.md

 	*	Where is the source code: `C:\Users\Zeex\samp-server\crashdetect`
 	*	Where to build binaries: `C:\Users\Zeex\samp-server\crashdetect\build`

-*	Press the *Configure* button.
-CMake will prompt you to choose a generator, select your favourite tool there (leaving "Use native compilers" selected).
+*	Hit *Configure*.
+CMake will ask you to choose a generator, select your favourite tool there (leaving "Use native compilers" as is).

 *	And finally, press the *Generate* button.

 OK!
-Now use the tool that you've specified to open/compile the project.
+Now use the tool that you've specified to open/compile generated project(s).